-RCS participates in the National School Lunch Program providing nutritious meals for students free or at a reduced price of 25 cents.
+RCS participates in the National School Lunch Program providing nutritious meals for students at no charge for the 2020-21 school year.
 Free or reduced-priced meals are provided daily based on household size and income.
 All information is kept strictly confidential.

 Find more information about whether your family qualifies for this program then download the Free and Reduced Price Meals application online, pick up an application at your child’s school or contact the RCS Food Service Department at (518) 756-5200, ext.
 2437.
 Only one application needs to be submitted per household.
 You will be notified within in 4-5 business days if you qualify for the program.